elastic/integrations/packages/aws/docs/cloudwatch.md

 ## Logs reference

-The `cloudwatch` dataset collects CloudWatch logs.
+The `cloudwatch` data stream collects CloudWatch logs.
 Users can use Amazon CloudWatch logs to monitor, store, and access log files from different sources.
 Export logs from log groups to an Amazon S3 bucket which has SQS notification setup already.